 - The “is_sorted” parameter means that if the data is sorted in ascending order in the first column.
 An error will show if you indicate TRUE or omitted when the data is not sorted.
 The “is_sorted” parameter must be FALSE to return exact matches and not display any errors.
 This is because the VLOOKUP function uses a faster binary search algorithm that is only for sorted data.

 - VLOOKUP does not differentiate between lowercase and uppercase characters.
 In other words, it is not case-insensitive.

-- VLOOKUP can search with partial match based on the wildcard characters.
+- VLOOKUP can search with partial matches based on the wildcard characters.
 I discuss these characters below.

 So what is the VLOOKUP syntax in Google Sheets?